alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

 .. important::

-    To make sure the import was correct, check if you can open the AltTester Editor window from Unity Editor -> AltTester -> AltTester Editor.
+    To make sure the import was correct, check if you can open the AltTester® Editor window from Unity Editor -> AltTester® -> AltTester® Editor.

 ```